10 Fascinating Facts About Daylight Saving Time

 The U.S. reconsidered DST in the 1970s, when, once again, the argument pivoted back to energy conservation.
 The oil embargo of 1973 had kicked off a nationwide energy crisis and the government was looking for ways to reduce public consumption.
 Daylight Saving Time was imposed in the beginning of 1974 to save energy in the winter months.
 Not everyone was enthusiastic about the change: Some of the harshest critics were parents suddenly forced to send their children to school before sunrise.

 Despite Daylight Saving Time’s origins as an energy-saving strategy, research suggests it might actually be hurting the cause.
-One 2008 study conducted in Indiana found that the statewide implementation of DST two years earlier had boosted overall energy consumption by 1 percent.
+One 2008 study conducted in Indiana found the statewide implementation of DST two years earlier had boosted overall energy consumption by 1 percent.
 While it’s true that changing the clocks can save residents money on lighting, the cost of heating and air conditioning tends to go up.
 That extra hour of daylight is only beneficial when people are willing to go outside to enjoy it.

 Even if DST was good for your energy bill, that wouldn’t negate the adverse impact it can have on human health.
-Numerous studies show that the extra hour of sleep we lose by springing ahead can affect us in dangerous ways.
-An increased risk of heart attack, stroke, and susceptibility to illness have all been linked to the time change.
+Numerous studies show the extra hour of sleep we lose by springing ahead can affect us in dangerous ways.
+An increased risk of heart attack, stroke, susceptibility to illness, and seasonal depression have all been linked to the time change.

 Though people love to complain about it, Daylight Saving Time isn’t all bad news.
 One notable benefit of the change is a decrease in crime.
-According to one study published in 2015, daily incidents of robbery dropped by seven percent following the start of DST in the spring.
-This number was heavily skewed by a 27 percent dip in robberies during the well-lit evening hours.
+One study published in 2015 found that the start of DST in the spring was associated with a drop in robberies.